zachwinter/selects.js/README.md

 ` honeyPot : $('.hp')`
 `}`

-&lt;select> slements you wish to style must be wrapped in a proxy element.
+&lt;elect> elements you wish to style must be wrapped in a proxy element.
 As demonstrated above, you can choose to use any proxy you'd like.

 `<div data-form-element="select">`
 ` <select>`